bahman6113/PhoneAuthentication/README.md

 developing the mobile app.
 The third component is a Configurator which stores user's credentials(user + domain + password) in the system.
 User credentials will be encrypted before storing.
 The component is developed using VC++.

-Due to time limitations and need of having a very first version of the project, the first version  uses a hard-coded symmetric key for generating one time passwords and encrypting user's credentials.
-It also only supports one user int he system.
+Due to time limitations and need of having a very first version of the project, the first version  uses a hard-coded symmetric key for generating one time passwords and encrypting user's credentials and it only supports single user.
 In the next versions, RSA keys and digital certificates will be used for generating the code and encryption of users' credential.

 ## Getting Started